This is not a portfolio page. It's a structural analysis.

 Conversion Architecture

 Every revenue website uses multi-tier CTAs that guide visitors from education to engagement.
-No more "Contact Us" as the only option.
+"Contact Us" is not a strategy.

 Your website was built.
 But it was never architected.